to prevent the human papillomavirus (HPV)

 - Receiving a vaccine to drastically reduce the chances of contracting HPV and cervical cancer will cause teens to become more promiscuous because they will no longer fear contracting this particular STI.

 However, actual scientific studies have revealed that these are not valid conclusions.
 As a result, instead of the number of deaths from cervical cancer trending towards zero during upcoming generations, they will remain higher than necessary.
 Some parents will find themselves burying their own children.
 They will have to live knowing that they could have prevented the death of their daughter.
-Those faith groups who advocated against vaccination would have human blood on their hands.
+Those faith groups who advocated against vaccination would have blood on their hands.

 Stephen Jay Gould (1941-2002) proposed a solution to conflicts in which science and religion are in conflict.
 He created the philosophical world view called "Non-overlapping Magisteria" (NOMA).
 He suggested that science and religion each has its own area of interest that should not overlap.
-So questions of God, Heaven, Hell, salvation are religious questions best studied by theologians that scientists should stay away from.
+So questions of God, Heaven, Hell, salvation are religious questions best studied by theologians; scientists should stay away from them.
 Meanwhile scientific topics like the evolution of the species, the age of the Earth and its geological changes, the history and changes in the rest of the solar system and universe are matters best left to scientists.
 He argued that the science and religion magisteria are so different from each other that they cannot inform, comment on, or criticize each other.
 If NOMA is applied to the conflict over HPV vaccination, then scientists would be left to engage in evidence-based studies to determine probable teen sexual behavior while theologians and leaders of faith groups confined themselves to other pursuits.
-7
+3

 2013-JUN: Centers for Disease Control and Prevention (CDC) issues report on a new study of the HPV vaccines: